 - Realise the diversity of opportunities available within the corporate sector and public domain and the personal advantages of achieving job satisfaction

 - Feeling inspired to actively engage in decision-making about your future career

 - Provide an opportunity for women to work with and have access to a network of business and professional senior managers

 Before you think about applying, have you met the eligibility criteria?
-Are you an undergraduate, female, studying in the Faculty of Law (at fourth or subsequent year of study) with:
+Are you an undergraduate, female, studying in the School of Law (at fourth or subsequent year of study) with:

 - Australian citizenship or permanent residency

 - Potential to communicate to the corporate sector

 - Commitment to complete the ‘Lucy’ Program

 - Long-term commitment to contribute to the Program by assisting future mentees and sharing your experiences